How to Reset a Disabled iPad Using 3 Ways

 Reset Disable iPad Using Find My iPhone

-How to Prevent Your iPad from Being Disabled
+How to Prevent Your iPad from Becoming Disabled in the Future

-1. How do I get my iPad out of disabled mode?
+1. How can I get my iPad out of disabled mode?

 2. How long does the iPad disable last?